• FAQ

 December 8, 2025 by anoadmin

 If you’re trying to figure out which housing option will be easiest on your retirement wallet, you’re not alone.
-Let’s break down what you’re really paying for with each option, and more importantly, which one may offer the best value, stability, and peace of mind when living on a fixed income.
+Let’s break down what you’re really paying for with each option, and more importantly, which one may offer the best value, stability, and peace of mind when managing a retirement budget.

 Understanding Lot Rent: The Smart Manufactured Home Option